Collapsing can

 Collapsing can or can crusher experiment is a demonstration of an aluminum can being crushed by atmospheric pressure.
 Due to the low pressure inside a can as compared to the pressure outside, the pressure outside exerts a force on the can causing the can to collapse.

 Explanation

 The demonstration starts with boiling water inside the can.
-As the water is boiled, water vapor is created and filled the space inside the can which pushing air inside out.
+As the water is boiled, water vapor is created and fills the space inside the can which then pushes the air out.